-TSF\SKIP boundary
+TSF SKIP boundary

 Specifies boundary that should be excluded from TSF application.
-Parameter "boundary" is string denoting which boundary is being set (i0, j0, k0, in, jn, kn).
+Parameter "boundary" is string denoting which boundary is being set (i0, j0, k0, in, jn, kn, depth N).
 Note that in principle TSF should be applied on all the boundaries to work properly, but in case of special materials or boundary conditions some boundary skipping can make sense.
+The special boundary setting "depth" followed by a positive integer number, e.g. "depth 5" causes solver to skip the TSF application in all the places with some material (not vacuum) and even some number of voxels (parameter depth) close to it.
+This is useful to remove only some area where material is traversing the TSF boundary from the TSF application.